google/zetasql/docs/functions-and-operators.md

 + `value_expression` can be any data type that can be returned from an expression.
-+ `offset` must be a non-negative integer literal or parameter.
-+ `default_expression` must be compatible with the value expression type.
++ `constant_integer_expression` can be any constant expression that returns an integer.

 **Return Data Type**